 Persistent data structures

-All methods on a data structure that would normally mutate it instead return a new copy of the structure containing the requested updates.
-The original structure is left untouched.
+All methods on a data structure that manipulates it returns a new copy of the object with the containing the requested updates rather than manipulating the original.

 This will simplify the reasoning about what a program does since no hidden side effects ever can take place to these data structures.
 You can rest assured that the object you hold a reference to will remain the same throughout its lifetime and need not worry that somewhere five stack levels below you in the darkest corner of your application someone has decided to remove that element that you expected to be there.

-The following code snippet illustrates the difference between the built in, regular, list and the vector which is part of this library
+The following code snippet illustrated the difference between the built in, regular, list and the vector which is part of this library

 Pyrsistent comes with two API compatible flavors of PVector (on which PMap and PSet are based), one pure Python implementation and one implemented as a C extension.
-The latter generally being 2 - 20 times faster than the former.
+The latter generally beeing 2 - 10 times faster then the former.
 The C extension will be used automatically when possible.
+It is currently only available for CPython 2.7 (and possibly 2.5 and 2.6, but this has not been tested).

 The pure python implementation is fully PyPy compatible.
 Running it under PyPy speeds operations up considerably if the structures are used heavily (if JITed), for some cases the performance is almost on par with the built in counterparts.